WhizzCodes/Presonal-Blogging-Website/README.md

 # BloggingWebsite
 "Personal Blogging Website" in Python using "Flask" framework and "MySQL" Database.

- Here the user is able to post his/her blogs and Control those post through admin dashboard panel where admin has to login to access dashboard and perform events such as add new post,edit,delete
+ Here the Blogger User is able to post his/her blogs and control those post through Admin dashboard panel.

+ where admin has to login to access dashboard and perform events such as Add new post, Edit, Delete etc.

 # How to run in localhost via xampp server?
   Download the Code zip file.